KanimozhiL16/eeg-emotion-identity-drift/README.md

 <div align="center">

 # Emotion-Associated and Cross-Session Identity Drift in EEG Biometrics
-### Measurement, a Theta-Band Correlate, and Lightweight Mitigation
+### Measurement, an Exploratory Spectral Correlate, and Lightweight Mitigation

 Reproducibility and evidence repository for the manuscript submitted to **IEEE Transactions on Affective Computing (TAC)**.